In a digital world where all consumers have a voice, good customer service has never been such a valuable commodity.

 Customer service that’s anything less than ship-shape can seriously dent your reputation and likelihood of customer loyalty.

 Regardless of your customer type – whether you reign the retail world or juggle corporate clients in a B2B environment –you’ll want to learn the below mantras off by heart.
-They come courtesy of Dawn Price, Customer Service Manager.
-Dawn joined Opus Energy a year ago, bringing with her nearly four years’ experience running customer service teams in bustling contact centres.
+They come courtesy of Dawn Price, Customer Service Manager at Opus Energy.
 With plenty of experience in multiple industry areas, Dawn and her busy team are on the front-line of customer service, and would like to pass on these tips…

 1. Always follow up